Gorisek-Bros/docs/beams.md

 ### Advanced beams positioning and rotating

 ::: tip
 In many cases you don't need to use attributes from this table.
-However, they can be helpful, when you want to make realistic looking hill.
+However, they can be helpful, if you want to make realistic looking hill.
 :::

 | Name        | Type   | Description                                                                                                       | Optional |